markjprice/cs12dotnet8/docs/ch13-enabling-http3.md

 - Windows 11 and Windows Server 2022.
 - Linux; you can install QUIC support using sudo apt install libmsquic.

+.NET 8 enables HTTP/3 by default so you do not need to enable it yourself.
+You can skip ahead to the next section where you will see how to test that HTTP/3 is enabled.

-If you have one of the supported operating systems listed above, let's enable HTTP/3 support in the `Northwind.Web` project; otherwise, skip ahead to the next section:
+If you have one of the supported operating systems listed above, and you are using .NET 7 or earlier, let's enable HTTP/3 support in the `Northwind.Web` project:

 1. In `Program.cs`, import the namespace for working with HTTP protocols, as shown in the following code:
 ```cs